AnonymerNiklasistanonym/osu-api-v2/README.md

 2. Refresh Tokens

-   By setting a *Application Callback URL* (*redirect URL*) and copying the *client ID* and *client secret* you can request a temporary OAuth access token with custom OAuth scopes.
+   By setting a *Application Callback URL* (*redirect URI*) and copying the *client ID* and *client secret* you can request a temporary OAuth access token with custom OAuth scopes.
    This is done by creating a special URL using these inputs and then opening this URL in the browser (or redirect the user to this URL):

    ```ts